-3) (29 points) Canceled voucher preference for applicant families whose vouchers were recalled due to insufficient funding.
-These families will be returned to the wait list and will be awarded preference points based on their status.
+- (a) displaced by governmental action resulting from the: - i. prepayment of a mortgage or - ii. voluntary termination of a mortgage insurance contract or - iii. termination from housing due to a lack of funding or - iv. demolition or disposition of a public or Indian housing project, or - (b) a person whose dwelling has been extensively damaged or destroyed as a result of a disaster declared or otherwise formally recognized pursuant to Federal disaster relief (24 CFR §5.403) - 3) (29 points) Canceled voucher preference for applicant families whose vouchers were recalled due to insufficient funding.
+These families will be returned to the waiting list and will be awarded preference points based on their status.
 Families must submit any changes to their address in writing to ensure they receive notices from the PHA.
 When funding becomes available the PHA will select families based on the effective date of their original voucher.
 Families with the earliest voucher effective date will be the first to be selected.
 The PHA will re-verify eligibility and background checks only-not preferences.